How objects and credentials are synchronized in an Azure Active Directory Domain Services managed domain

-Objects and credentials in an Azure Active Directory Domain Services (AD DS) managed domain can either be created locally within the domain, or synchronized from an Azure Active Directory (Azure AD) tenant.
+Objects and credentials in an Azure Active Directory Domain Services (Azure AD DS) managed domain can either be created locally within the domain, or synchronized from an Azure Active Directory (Azure AD) tenant.
 When you first deploy Azure AD DS, an automatic one-way synchronization is configured and started to replicate the objects from Azure AD.
 This one-way synchronization continues to run in the background to keep the Azure AD DS managed domain up-to-date with any changes from Azure AD.
 No synchronization occurs from Azure AD DS back to Azure AD.

 In a hybrid environment, objects and credentials from an on-premises AD DS domain can be synchronized to Azure AD using Azure AD Connect.
-Once those objects are successfully synchronized to Azure AD, the automatic background sync then makes those objects and credentials available to applications using the Azure AD DS managed domain.
+Once those objects are successfully synchronized to Azure AD, the automatic background sync then makes those objects and credentials available to applications using the managed domain.

 The following diagram illustrates how synchronization works between Azure AD DS, Azure AD, and an optional on-premises AD DS environment: